wayneashleyberry/imghash/README.md

 ### Example

-Calculate the hash of a single image.
+Calculate the hash of a single image:

 ```sh
 $ imghash testdata/octocat-de-los-muertos.jpg